conan-io/docs/manage_deps/conanfile_txt.rst

     This is a good example to explain requirements overriding.
 We all know the importance of keeping the OpenSSL library updated.

-So, What happens if a new release of OpenSSL library is out?
+So, what happens if a new release of OpenSSL library is out?

 Do we need to wait until **lasote** generates a new package of POCO that includes the new OpenSSL library?
 That is not necessary.